dentarg/auth0-blog/_posts/2017-03-30-java-platform-and-java-community-process-overview.markdown

 ### Java Specification Request Review

-When a *JSR* reaches this stage, the *EC*, and the whole community, have from 2 to 4 weeks to analyze and comment on it.
+When a *JSR* reaches this stage, the *EC*, and the whole community, have 2 to 4 weeks to analyze and comment on it.

 The length of this period is defined by the *JSR* submitter.
 This stage ends in a *JSR Approval Ballot* (JAB), where members of the *EC* have another 2 weeks to vote on it.
 To be approved, a *JSR* has to: